-We're spoiled for choice when it comes to inexpensive streaming devices.
-From Fire TV Cubes to Roku streaming sticks, if all you're after is the latest shows streamed without fuss, you can do so without spending all that much money.
+There's certainly a ton of inexpensive streaming devices to choose from.
+From Fire TV Cubes to Roku streaming sticks, if all you're after is the latest movies and shows streamed without hassle, you can do so without breaking the bank.
 But what if you're after a bit more 'oomph' from the gadgets serving your TV?

-Enter the 2019 edition of the Nvidia Shield TV Pro.
-An Android-powered set-top-box / games console, it's about as powerful as streaming devices come, and is jam-packed with features that will tempt movie and video game fans alike.
+Enter this edition of the Nvidia Shield TV Pro.
+An Android-powered set-top-box / games console, is an impressively powerful streaming device, and is jam-packed with features that will tempt both movie buffs and gamers alike.

 Whether you're after high-spec PC gaming streamed to your TV, or 4K movies in multiple HDR formats, it's got you covered.
-It does offer less value for money than previous models however, despite a spec bump.
+It does offer less value for money than previous models however, despite a bump in specs.

 Nvidia Shield TV Pro price and availability